ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance_network_attachment.html.markdown

 After your resource is created, you can read values from the listed arguments and the following attributes.

-- `id` - The unique identifier of the InstanceByNetworkAttachment.
+- `id` - The unique identifier of the Instance NetworkAttachment.
 - `created_at` - (String) The date and time that the instance network attachment was created.
 - `href` - (String) The URL for this instance network attachment.
 - `lifecycle_state` - (String) The lifecycle state of the instance network attachment.
   * Allowable values are: `deleting`, `failed`, `pending`, `stable`, `suspended`, `updating`, `waiting`.
+- `network_attachment` - (String) The id of the network attachment.
 - `port_speed` - (Integer) The port speed for this instance network attachment in Mbps.
 - `primary_ip` - (List) The primary IP address of the virtual network interface for the instance networkattachment.
 	Nested schema for **primary_ip**: